 A bachelor’s degree, letter of intent, two letters of recommendation, and attendance at an informational session are required to enroll.

 Before enrolling, all interested teachers must attend an informational session.
-Teleconference accommodations may be provided to those unable to attend in person.
-The session will detail the Literacy Intervention Specialist Certification Program’s curriculum and course requirements as well as national certification eligibility from ALTA once the course is completed.
+The session will detail the Academic Language Therapy program’s curriculum and course requirements as well as national certification eligibility from ALTA once the course is completed.

 The next info session will be October 12th, 2023 at 4:00 pm.